https://propellerads.com/publishers/?ref_id=mNXh

 1. No source of potable water supply.

-2. The drinking water supplies are from the mainland, but bottled waters are available in mini-stores in each barangay.
+2. The drinking water supplies are from the mainland, but bottled water is available in mini-stores in each barangay.

-3. Water for washing and bathing is available, but you need the patience to fetch water from the open pit wells.
+3. Water for washing and bathing is available, but you must be patient to fetch it from the open pit wells.

 Communication Access